Robustified Domain Adaptation: Related Works

+\textbf{Unsupervised domain adaptation.} A mainstream of UDA approaches align source and target domains by learning domain invariant feature representations~\cite{wilson2020survey}.
+A typical group of these approaches leverage a domain-adversarial task to find domain–invariant representations~\cite{Ganin2015UDA,Ganin2016DANN,tzeng2017adversarial}.
+For example, DANN~\cite{Ganin2015UDA,Ganin2016DANN} uses adversarial training to find domain–invariant representations by a single encoder.
+ADDA~\cite{tzeng2017adversarial} maps source and target samples to a domain–invariant feature space with two separate encoders.
+Another group of works are the discrepancy-based methods.
+These methods directly minimizes the domain shift measured by domain discrepancies~\cite{Tzeng2014Deepconfusion, Long2015TransFeat,Sun2016CORAL}, which may be quantified by the maximum mean discrepancy (MMD) in practice~\cite{Gretton2012Kernel}.
+Some more recent works, such as DIRT-T\cite{shu2018dirt}, CAN\cite{kang2019contrastive}, SRDC\cite{tang2020unsupervised} and CAT\cite{deng2019cluster}, show that alleviating the intrinsic inter-class mismatch benefits the model adaptation performance.
+For instance, different from explicit feature space regularization, SRDC~\cite{tang2020unsupervised} achieved state of the art results by assuming structural similarity between the two domains.

-\textbf{Adversarial attack and defense.} Szegedy et al.~\cite{Szegedy2014intriguing} first reported that deep neural networks can be fooled by adversarial examples (AE), which heralded the era of adversarial attacks and model robustness for deep learning.
-Fast gradient sign method (FGSM)~\cite{Goodfellow2014advsamples} was soon proposed to efficiently find such AE.
-Meanwhile, in the same paper~\cite{Goodfellow2014advsamples}, Goodfellow et al. also proposed robust training that introduce AE into DNN training to defence such adversarial attacks.
-More effective attack and defence approaches, including C\&W~\cite{CW2017evaluate}, PGD~\cite{Madry2018Towards}, BIM~\cite{Goodfellow2017RealAdv}, MIM~\cite{Dong2018Boosting}, DeepFool~\cite{Anh2015DeepFool}, and JSMA~\cite{Papernot2015JSMA}, were later proposed to identify the instabilities of deep neural networks, which further encourage the area.
+\textbf{Adversarial attack and defense.} Szegedy et al.~\cite{Szegedy2014intriguing} first reported that deep neural networks can be fooled by adversarial samples, which heralded the era of adversarial attacks and model robustness for deep learning.
+Soon after that, Goodfellow et~al.~\cite{Goodfellow2014advsamples} proposed the fast gradient sign method (FGSM) to efficiently find such adversaries and presented a robust training approach by adding adversaries into neural network training to defence such attacks.
+More effective attack and defence approaches, including C\&W~\cite{CW2017evaluate}, PGD~\cite{Madry2018Towards}, BIM~\cite{Goodfellow2017RealAdv}, MIM~\cite{Dong2018Boosting}, DeepFool~\cite{Anh2015DeepFool}, and JSMA~\cite{Papernot2015JSMA}, were later proposed to identify the instabilities of deep neural networks.